 Differences between male and female: Males of some species have yellow hair on their head and faces.
 The shape of the underside of the abdomen is useful (where the sting comes out from a female).
 The antennae of males are longer, thicker and tend to be curved.
 Female antennae are shorter, narrower and tend to be elbowed.

-The time of year can also be helpful – males become common in late summer and autumn, whereas females are present throughout the whole lifecycle.
+The time of year can also be helpful in separating males and females – males become more common in late summer and autumn, whereas females are present throughout the whole lifecycle.

 ‘True’ and cuckoo bumblebees

 ‘True’ bumblebee workers and queens collect pollen, so they always have a back leg that has a broad shiny surface, or has a ball of pollen stuck to it.
 This surface is called the ‘pollen basket’.
 Cuckoo bumblebees do not collect pollen at all, so this part of their leg is covered in thick dark hair, and is often narrow.
 To make matters more confusing, ‘true bumblebee’ male legs look similar to cuckoo legs, but they have what may be described as an ‘incomplete basket’, with a few hairs encroaching onto the surface.